-- (1) Member of the Human Resources Committee. - (2) Member of the Audit Committee. - (3) Member of the Governance Committee. - (4) Member of the Social Responsibility Committee. - Chairperson of the Governance Committee. - Chairperson of the Audit Committee. - Chairperson of the Human Resources Committee. - Chairperson of the Social Responsibility Committee. - ^ Mr. Goldman will become a member of the Audit Committee and step down from the Social Responsibility Committee effective as of the 2021 Annual Meeting. - † Ms. Hu will become the Chairperson of the Audit Committee effective as of the 2021 Annual Meeting. - + Mr. Paisley's term as a director and service on the Human Resources Committee and the Audit Committee will end at the 2021 Annual Meeting.
+- (1) Member of the Human Resources Committee. - (2) Member of the Audit Committee. - (3) Member of the Governance Committee. - (4) Member of the Social Responsibility Committee. - Chairperson of the Governance Committee. - Chairperson of the Audit Committee. - Chairperson of the Human Resources Committee. - Chairperson of the Social Responsibility Committee. - ^ Ms. Ducourty has decided not to stand for re-election at the 2022 Annual Meeting and her term as a director and service on the Human Resources Committee and the Social Responsibility Committee will end at the 2022 Annual Meeting.